Program Details

 More Information

-Contact the CSE International Office at [email protected] for additional information.
+Contact Roslyn Englund at [email protected] for additional information.

 Program Fee

-The cost of participation includes tuition and registration fees, orientation, and international health insurance.
+The estimated cost of participation for the winter break 2027 program is $6,000–$8,000.
+This cost includes tuition and registration fees, orientation, and international health insurance.
 It also includes airfare, housing, excursions and most meals.
-Generally, program fees to these locations range between $6,500–$8,000.
 Contact the leadership team for more information on the program fee details.
+Winter Break 2026 fees are posted for an estimated breakdown.

 Billing & Payments